maxnachlinger/classes-and-functions-chat/7-init/README.md

 to screw it up.

 ### Solution
-Solution: don't give them a reference, give them a value :) That's why the shared variable reference is _always_ keep copied to provide it to ``request()`` as a value.
+Give each function a copy of the shared config :) That's why the shared variable reference is ``deep-copy``ied in the examples.